 It’s free admission and only $2 per mini-bucket of animal feed for a whole lot of family fun at Granite Belt Christmas Farm.
 Here they grow thousands of real Christmas trees and you can walk through the avenues of trees and smell the fresh pine!
 But for the kids, Santa’s animals are always the highlight, including reindeer, gorgeous donkeys, some very eager goats, sheep, ducks and chooks.
 Stepping into the Mistletoe Christmas store is a must, as it’s a wonderland and amazement in itself and it’s here you can be tempted with their yummy Belgian hot drinking chocolate and other Christmas themed delights.

-OPEN: Open March to January.
-9am – 4pm Wednesday to Sunday.
+OPEN: Open 7 days, 9am – 4pm from March to January

 FIND IT: 8 minutes north of Stanthorpe.
 321 Aerodrome Road, Applethorpe

 Free Binoculars at the Lookout & a Hidden Walk